 Table of contents

-An SEO audit is an essential part of SEO efforts, and in order to achieve satisfactory organic results at a later stage of efforts, it cannot be skipped.
-It is always the first step in building an effective SEO strategy, and as a result, significant changes are made to the website.
+An SEO audit is an essential part of SEO efforts, and it cannot be skipped in order to achieve satisfactory organic results at a later stage.
+It is always the first step in building an effective SEO strategy, so significant changes are made to the website.

 Audit.